 With the necessary training and experience, the limit for recreational scuba diving is 40 metres.
 Beginning scuba divers stay shallower than about 18 metres unless you are a Junior Scuba Diver then it is 12 metres.
 Although these are the limits, some of the most popular diving is no deeper than 12 metres/40 feet where the water’s warmer and the colors are brighter.

-Although incidents with sharks occur, they are very, very rare.
-Most commonly shark encounters primarily involve spear fishing or feeding sharks, both of which trigger eractic feeding behavior.
+Tropical Waters.There are sharks in tropical waters but incidents with sharks are very, very rare.
+Most commonly shark encounters involve spear fishing or feeding sharks, both of which trigger erratic feeding behaviour.
 Sharks main food source is fish and if they can get a free feed they will.

 Most of the time, if you see a shark it’s passing through and a relatively rare sight to enjoy.

 Some myths, about sharks, that you have heard may be dispelled by checking out Australian Geographic.

 Sun burn and seasickness, both of which are preventable with over the counter preventatives.
 The most common injuries caused by marine life are scrapes and stings, most of which can be avoided by wearing gloves and an exposure suit, staying off the bottom and watching where you put your hands and feet.

 Contact SCUBADIVE WEST for information about exposure protection needed for any of your diving.

 Not necessarily.
 Any condition that affects the ears, sinuses, respiratory function or heart function or may alter consciousness is a concern, but only a physician can assess a person’s individual risk.
 Physicians can consult with the Divers Alert Network (DAN) as necessary when assessing a scuba candidate.

 DAN has information available online if you wish to do some research.